 Tableau Server supports OAuth for a number of different connectors.
-In most cases, OAuth functionality does not require additional configuration on Tableau Server.
+In many cases, OAuth functionality does not require additional configuration on Tableau Server.

-From Tableau, when you sign in to data with a provider that uses OAuth, you are redirected to the provider’s sign-in page.
-After you provide your credentials and authorize Tableau to access your data, the data provider sends Tableau an access token that uniquely identifies requests from Tableau.
+From Tableau, when users sign in to data with a connector that uses OAuth, users are redirected to the authentication provider’s sign-in page.
+After user provide their credentials and authorize Tableau to access their data, the authentication provider sends Tableau an access token that uniquely identifies Tableau and the users.
+This access token is used to access data on users' behalf.
 For more information, see Overview of the OAuth process below.

-Security: Your database credentials are never known to or stored in Tableau Server, and the access token can be used only by Tableau.
+Security: Your database credentials are never known to or stored in Tableau Server, and the access token can be used only by Tableau on behalf of users.

 Convenience: Instead of having to embed your data source ID and password in multiple places, you can use the token provided for a particular data provider for all published workbooks and data sources that access that data provider.